d4n3sh/thedaneshproject/content/posts/2007-07-15-installing-pidgin-on-opensuse-102.md

   - 889737110

 ---
 Decided to install Pidgin on my notebook running openSUSE 10.2 today.
-If you didn&#8217;t already know Pidgin was previously know as GAIM.
+If you didn't already know Pidgin was previously know as GAIM.

 The install was pretty simple but I decided to share it with you anyway.
 If you are new to openSUSE then this may come in handy.